-One of the largest cathedrals in the world is St. John the Divine!
+One of the largest cathedrals in the world!

-How had I never before heard of the massive New York City church nicknamed Saint John the Unfinished???
+How had I never before heard of the massive New York City church, St. John the Divine cathedral, nicknamed Saint John the Unfinished???
 As a Bostonian, I travel to New York several times a year, and tend to get arrogant, assuming I know most of the major sights.

 How foolish I felt — a tiny ant on the floor of the biggest church I’ve seen in my life — wondering how I’d missed this mammoth edifice in my 34 years of NYC visits!